 In 2019, Facebook experienced a staggering 176% year-on-year growth in phishing URLs.
 Experts point to the rise of Facebook Login, a social sign-on using Facebook accounts, as a cause.
 Facebook Login becomes attractive to cybercriminals because it enables them to see what other apps a user has authorized, and spread their targeting accordingly.

-Get Safe Online, a leading awareness resource for consumer cybersecurity, reports that “With over 1.3 billion people logging on to their favorite social media accounts every month, and the trust that many have in the wider community of users, social media phishing represents a rich source of income for fraudsters.”
+Get Safe Online, a leading awareness resource for consumer cybersecurity, reports that “With over 1.3 billion people logging on to their favourite social media accounts every month, and the trust that many have in the wider community of users, social media phishing represents a rich source of income for fraudsters.”

 In Safeguard Cyber’s experience working with companies across a range of industries, social media phishing attacks occur with approximately the same frequency as email phishing attacks.